…of making many books there is no end; and much study is a weariness of the flesh.

 When the lockdown was over, and some normalcy had returned, we all agreed that the young adults were different.
 We struggled to put our finger on what this difference was, but we all agreed that it was there.
 There were a few obvious things — they had more energy, they were rougher with each other, they made more noise and took longer to settle down.
 One of the things that I noticed was that the boys started playing football in the playground at break times.
 I hadn’t ever seen that before.
 When I went to school we played football in primary school, when we got to secondary we gave it up.
 So this was new.
 But these were surface things, they gradually wore off.
 But important years had been missed.

 Primary one and two are the years where the basics upon which the future is built on are learned.
 The young adults are taught to read and write, without which you can’t do very much else.
 But there’s also the matter of socialization.
 For the next decade or more the young adults are going to spend a good part of their lives sitting in a classroom, with thirty others, learning stuff.
 That doesn’t come naturally, it has to be taught.
 There are other things.
 When I worked at Craiglockhart one of my jobs was to oversee the dining hall.
 At the start of every new year I needed to introduce some of our younger young adults to some basic concepts, like sitting at a table to eat and using a knife and fork.
+(And, before you rush out your judgement, this wasn’t a class thing — some very nice middle-class parents had clearly skimped on quality time with their child.)
 Many social skills are learned, or re-enforced, in the first two years of school.

 Primary seven is another big year.
 For one thing the young adults are now the biggest, they get treated differently, they get fussed, they have a party — the qually.
 They start to think they’re grown-up.
 Nowadays they get their own special hoodies and they’re give some responsibilities, in the playground and the school.
 The idea is that they develop some confidence before they move up to secondary.
 They’ll need it, your first year of secondary can be a very bad year.

 Nowadays great care is taken with the transition between primary and secondary.
 In my day we visited one afternoon, for a quick tour and a lecture, that was it.
 Now there are many visits and towards the end of the summer term you spend three days in the school, being introduced to your teachers, doing proper lessons.
 If it’s felt that you’re going to need a wee bit of help, you’ll get a visit on your own.
-If it’s felt that you’re going to need a lot of help there’s a summer school at the end of which you’ll have to make a banner for the school.
+If it’s felt that you’re going to need a lot of help there’s a summer school, at the end of which, at Boroughmuir, you’ll have to make a banner.
 The first time they did this I liked the banner so I hung it up prominently on the top floor above the dining hall.
 I then made every other summer school make a similar banner, by the time I left there was a wee collection.
-I hope they’ve kept the tradition up.
+I hope they’ve kept the tradition up now I’m gone.
+If you can get through first year without too much trauma you can hope to enjoy your schooldays.

-All years in secondary matter, choosing your courses for S3 & S4, the same again for S5 & S6.
-If you were involved in distance learning at the time, your teachers won’t know you quite as well, they won’t be able to help you quite as much.
+The first year might be important but all years in secondary matter.
+The years when you choose your courses for S3 & S4, the same again for S5 & S6.
+Covid disrupted those.
+If you were involved in distance learning at the time, your teachers didn’t know you quite as well, they weren’t be able to help you quite as much.
+Now you’re stuck learning to be an accountant, when you might have been quite interesting really.
 S3 turning into S4 is another infection point, suddenly exams get real and the future has to be thought about.
 S3 is always the most difficult year for a staff to deal with, they’re now bigger, and keen to throw their weight about.
 They calm down when they get to S4.
 The S3s who hadn’t had a proper S1/2 needed a lot of careful handling, some of them were fractious, others had formed a shell.

 The other big year missed is S6.
 It’s not an essential year academically, some people never do it after all, but it’s a fun year for the nearly adults, and it’s a safe place to do some growing up.
 A lot of pairing up goes on, I suspect that many virginities are lost.
 It’s odd to see the wee girls and boys you knew in first year become so grown up.
 That was another thing that we noticed had changed after covid.